zaoyang/30-days-of-web-development/day-27/day-27.cq.md

 ![](public/assets/executable-files.png)

 All of these files run a program on your computer.
-When you open _Adobe Illustrator_ or the _Calculator_ application, you are running executable files[^appexe].
+When you open _Adobe Illustrator_ or the _Calculator_ application, you are running [executable files](https://medium.com/@jalendport/what-exactly-is-your-shell-path-2f076f02deb4).

 Another, less obvious, example of an executable file are the commands we've been running in the terminal.
 Think about it; every time we executed a command in the terminal, the commands _do_ something.
 Behind the scenes, these commands are linked to executable files.